PredatH0r/ChanSort/readme.md

 ChanSort is a Windows application that allows you to reorder your TV's channel list.
 Most modern TVs can transfer channel lists via USB stick, which you can plug into your PC.
 ChanSort supports various file formats from Samsung, LG, Panasonic, Sony, Philips, Hisense, Toshiba, Grundig,
-SatcoDX (used by ITT, Medion, Nabo, ok., PEAQ, Schaub-Lorenz, Silva-Schneider, Telefunken),
+Sharp, Dyon, Blaupunkt, SatcoDX (used by ITT, Medion, Nabo, ok., PEAQ, Schaub-Lorenz, Silva-Schneider, Telefunken),
 Linux VDR, SAT>IP .m3u and Enimgma2 based Linux boxes.

 ![screenshot](http://beham.biz/chansort/ChanSort-en.png)